-They said the beggars noticed it first, each tiny parliament on the docks deciding it was down to one thing.
-There’d been too many lives lost beyond the harbor walls for the rain to stay free of blood.
-Storms had a way of stirring things up, and this was one of the worst the town had ever seen.
-Even the building’s grinding their way through the streets were more than usually excited now their plaster and bricks were lubricated with blood.
+They said the beggars noticed it first.
+Each tiny parliament on the docks deciding it was down to one thing – storms had a way of stirring things up, and this was one of the worst they’d seen.
+It wasn’t long before the rain was scarlet with the blood of innocents lost beyond the harbor walls.
+Certainly it had woken the town.
+Each building grinding through the streets was more than usually excited now their plaster and bricks were lubricated by the deluge.

 ‘Careful girl, if you get in the way…’

 Mortrissant, captain of a vessel so feared that watch fires were lit whenever it was sighted, yanked the girl in the wedding dress out of the path of a teetering pile.
 When she grinned at him like he was being stupid he was tempted to slit her throat right there.
 The furrow down the centre of the street missed their feet by inches.

 ‘They won’t do anything,’ said the girl with hair as black as a ravens and eyes twice as dark.
 ‘They’ll have forgotten about me already.’

 ‘Keep doing what I tell you, and I might believe you.’

 He was finding it difficult to take his eyes from rooftops that looked in danger of returning to the sea.
 But he could see the rags disappearing under a tenement’s doorstep.
 There hadn’t been much left of his shipmates at the start, but the house rolling over the last seemed intent on eating him right down to the bonnet anyway.

 Mortrissant raised his eyes to heaven; at least he’d gotten the right one.
 Amongst the toppling braziers and fleeing backs, he hadn’t had time to ask.